below43/wp-simple-vacancies/README.md

 # wp-simple-noticeboard
-A simple, free, noticeboard plugin for Wordpress
+A simple, free, vacancy plugin for Wordpress

 ## Installation